Paintball fight led 15-year-old to kill toddler in DeKalb, cop says

 Cullins, who is charged as an adult, was at the Texaco, along with his sister, his mother and his cousin.

-After getting pelted, Cullins grabbed a red handgun from his cousin’s car and fired toward the cars that had been shooting the paintballs, the suspect later told police.
+After getting pelted, Cullins grabbed a real handgun from his cousin’s car and fired toward the cars that had been shooting the paintballs, the suspect later told police.

+He missed, but the bullet instead struck the SUV T’Rhigi’s mother was driving on Eastland Road.
+The bullet went into the backseat and hit the boy, who was asleep in his carseat, Tappan said.

 © 2018 Cox Media Group.